Are Divorce and Valentine’s Day Linked?

-It's around this time of year that a lot of people take a long, hard look at their marriages, realize that the romance they once had is now dead and they simply can't wrap their head around the thought of one more Valentine’s Day of choking down a heart-shaped box of chocolates with the person who irritates them so much.
+It's around this time of year that a lot of people take a step back and evaluate their marriages, realizing that the romance they once had is now dead and they simply can't wrap their head around the thought of one more Valentine's Day choking down a heart-shaped box of chocolates with the person who irritates them so much.
 And so, they pull the trigger on their marriage.

 "[There are] the 'delayed New Year's resoluters' who are moving forward on their resolution to be single, just a month late . . . and the 'waiting to exhalers' who file for divorce [because] of their spouse's actions on Valentine's Day."